DropdownList Widget

 • Drag a “BootstrapGrid, Label, Select, and Submit” control onto the canvas and arrange them as shown below.

 • Double-click the “Select” widget to configure the “Settings” properties.
 Provide a name for the control.
-You may select one of the “Data Connection Types” from the UI.
-Select the “Static” type and set the additional properties.
-Provide the static values in “value, key” format.
-The “key” is required to configure conditional display (show or hide) for other Form fields.
-Select the “Data Sort” check box to sort the list values.
-Provide the default “key” value to render a drop-down list item as pre-selected.
-Select the “Required” checkbox for mandatory input.
-Select the “Multiple items” checkbox to allow multiple selections from the drop-down list.
-Select the “Hide” checkbox to hide this widget at runtime.
-Select the “Read-Only” checkbox to view the list without making a selection.
-Select the “Use type ahead” checkbox to select an item by typing its value.
+You can select one of the “Data Connection Types” from the UI.
+Choose the “Static” type and set the additional properties.
+Enter the static values in “value, key” format.
+The “key” is required to configure conditional display (show or hide) for other form fields.
+Check the “Data Sort” box to sort the list values.
+Provide the default “key” value to make a drop-down list item pre-selected.
+Check the “Required” box for mandatory input.
+Check the “Multiple items” box to allow multiple selections from the drop-down list.
+Check the “Hide” box to hide this widget at runtime.
+Check the “Read-Only” box to view the list without making a selection.
+Check the “Use type ahead” box to select an item by typing its value.
 Click the “Preview” button to view the list at design time.
-Click the Save button.
+Finally, click the Save button.

 • Double-click the “Select” widget to configure the “Settings” properties.
 Select the “Database” type and set the additional properties.
-Select the DB connection from the drop-down list.
+Choose the DB connection from the drop-down list.
 Enter the SQL Select query.
-Select the “Required” checkbox for mandatory input.
-Select the “Multiple items” checkbox to allow multiple selections from the drop-down list.
-Select the “Hide” checkbox to hide this widget at runtime.
-Select the “Read-Only” checkbox to view the list without making a selection.
-Select the “Use type ahead” checkbox to select an item by typing its value.
+Check the “Required” box for mandatory input.
+Check the “Multiple items” box to allow multiple selections from the drop-down list.
+Check the “Hide” box to hide this widget at runtime.
+Check the “Read-Only” box to view the list without making a selection.
+Check the “Use type ahead” box to select an item by typing its value.
 Click the “Preview” button to view the list at design time.
 Click the Save button.

-• Double-click the “Select” widget to configure the “Settings” properties.
-Select the “Roles” type and set the additional properties.
+• Double-click the “Select” widget to configure its “Settings” properties.
+Choose the “Roles” type and set the additional properties.
 Select the application role from the drop-down list.
 You may select multiple roles from the list.
-At runtime, users who belong to the selected application roles are listed.
-Select the “Required” checkbox for mandatory input.
-Select the “Multiple items” checkbox to select multiple items from the drop-down list.
-Select the “Hide” checkbox to hide this widget at runtime.
-Select the “Read-Only” checkbox to view the list without making a selection.
-Select the “Use type ahead” checkbox to select an item by typing its value.
+At runtime, users belonging to the selected application roles will be listed.
+Check the “Required” box for mandatory input.
+Check the “Multiple items” box to select multiple items from the drop-down list.
+Check the “Hide” box to hide this widget at runtime.
+Check the “Read-Only” box to view the list without making a selection.
+Check the “Use type ahead” box to select an item by typing its value.
 Click the “Preview” button to view the list at design time.
 Click the Save button.
-Note: To create and manage application roles, navigate to the Administration - User Management - Roles page.
+Note: To create and manage application roles, navigate to the Administration > User Management > Roles page.

 • Double-click the “Select” widget to configure the “Settings” properties.
-Select the “Lookup” type and set the additional properties.
+Choose the “Lookup” type and set the additional properties.
 Select the lookup data from the drop-down list.
-You may select multiple items from the list.
-The values from the lookup data category are listed at runtime.
-Select the category filter from the drop-down list.
-Select the “Required” checkbox for mandatory input.
-Select the “Multiple items” checkbox to allow multiple selections from the drop-down list.
-Select the “Hide” checkbox to hide this widget at runtime.
-Select the “Read-Only” checkbox to view the list without making a selection.
-Select the “Use type ahead” checkbox to select an item by typing its value.
-Click the “Preview” button to view the list at design time.
+You can select multiple items from the list.
+The values from the lookup data category are displayed at runtime.
+Choose the category filter from the drop-down list.
+Check the “Required” box for mandatory input.
+Check the “Multiple items” box to enable multiple selections from the drop-down list.
+Check the “Hide” box to hide this widget at runtime.
+Check the “Read-Only” box to view the list without making a selection.
+Check the “Use type ahead” box to select an item by typing its value.
+Click the “Preview” button to view the list during design time.
 Click the Save button.
-Note: To create and manage lookup values, navigate to the Manage Config - Lookup Data page.
+Note: To create and manage lookup values, go to the Manage Config > Lookup Data page.

 • Double-click the “Select” widget to configure the “Conditions” properties.
-Click the plus sign (+) to insert an empty row.
-Configure the display conditions here.
-Provide the control key value and map it to the required Form field to show under this condition.
-Otherwise, the selected Form field is hidden at runtime.
-The example below shows the label Form field at runtime when the user selects the “Jan or Feb” values from the drop-down list.
+Click the plus sign (+) to add an empty row.
+Set up the display conditions here.
+Enter the control key value and map it to the required Form field to display under this condition.
+Otherwise, the selected Form field remains hidden at runtime.
+The example below shows the label Form field at runtime when the user chooses the “Jan or Feb” values from the drop-down list.
 Click the plus sign (+) to add more display conditions.
-The form controls are displayed when the appropriate checkbox values are selected at runtime.
+The Form controls appear when the appropriate checkbox values are selected at runtime.

 • Double-click the “Select” widget to configure the “Styling” properties.
-Select the input width from the drop-down list.
+Choose the input width from the drop-down menu.
 Enter the CSS syntax.
-Select the classes to apply from the global drop-down list.
+Select the classes to apply from the global drop-down menu.
 Click the Save button.

 • Double-click the “Select” widget to configure the “Globalize” properties.
-The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select a language from the drop-down list, then click the Translate button.
-Click the Save button.
+The application will notify you if there is nothing to globalize, as shown below.
+Otherwise, choose a language from the drop-down list and then click the Translate button.
+Finally, click the Save button.

 • Save the Form definition.
-Select Actions - Create Form Instance from the menu.
-Generate a new Form instance and select the check box to edit it.
+Select Actions > Create Form Instance from the menu.
+Generate a new Form instance and choose the check box to edit it.

-• Click the drop-down list to make a selection.
-The Form field is displayed as the control field (or value) is selected, as shown in the example below.
-Click the Submit button to complete.
+• Click the drop-down list to select an option.
+The Form field appears as the control field (or value) is chosen, as shown in the example below.
+Click the Submit button to finish.

 Note

-• The drop-down values are available on the resource page for translation.
+• The translation options are available on the resource page.

-• The 'x' feature removes the user selection for Static, Database, Roles, and Lookup options.
-The Static option should be configured with an empty value when the 'x' feature is used.
+• The 'x' feature clears the user selection for Static, Database, Roles, and Lookup options.
+When using the 'x' feature, the Static option should be set to an empty value.

-• In read-only mode, the drop-down list is click-enabled to display all items, including the selected ones, as shown below.
+• In read-only mode, the drop-down list can be clicked to display all items, including the selected ones, as shown below.

 Definition Sample: